The Resistance Cover Art

 “Would it help my father?”

-Dr. Kapoor spoke carefully.
 “Your father’s case is unique.
 His consciousness is actively fighting integration psychologically rather than rejecting it immunologically.
-But understanding one process might illuminate the other.”
+But understanding one process might make the other more clear.”

 BOLTON SAYRES TOWER – WALL STREET

 In a gleaming Manhattan tower that had once symbolized corporate power, Adriano Navarro stood before a wall of screens displaying the new world order.
-Production statistics, integration rates, resource allocation, population management…all flowing in perfect digital harmony.
+Production statistics, integration rates, resource allocation, population management: all flowing in perfect digital harmony.

-“Integration rates have plateaued in rural areas,” he noted to Susanna Bennington, his assistant and fellow Pioneer, “The Resistance’s inoculation spread further than projected.”
+“Integration rates have plateaued in rural areas,” he noted to Susanna Bennington, his assistant and fellow Pioneer.
+“The Resistance’s inoculation spread further than projected.”

-“Military distribution networks were more efficient than the model predicted,” Susanna acknowledged, her voice carrying the slight mechanical undertone of partial integration.
+“Military distribution networks were more efficient than the model predicted,” Susanna acknowledged, voice carrying the slight mechanical undertone of partial integration.

 Navarro’s eyes narrowed as he studied the patterns.